Last reviewed 30 May 2022

 The database was recently updated to include the Simplified Molecular-Input Line-Entry System or SMILES for substances, along with the IUPAC International Chemical Identifiers Std.InChI and Std.InChIKey.

 ECHA website — EUCLEF

 The European Chemicals Agency (ECHA) released its new database, the EU Chemicals Legislation Finder (EUCLEF) in March 2020.
 It allows companies to look at the legislation that applies to a particular substance.
-There are approximately 40 pieces of EU chemicals legislation in the database and there are plans to expand that with a further 16 pieces of legislation are planned to be added to EUCLEF in 2021.
+There are over 50 pieces of EU chemicals legislation in the database and there are plans to expand that.
 For each piece of legislation detail is provided on the scope of the regulations, the obligations, exemptions, regulatory activities and lists of impacted substances.
-Links to all of the full legal texts in all EU languages are also provided.
+Links to all the full legal texts in all EU languages are also provided.

 The intention is to give businesses a better understanding of the obligations they might have so they can ensure they are legally on the market.

 ECHA has many lists that can be monitored for current or future obligations or restrictions.